Parameter Efficient Fine-tuning via Explained Variance Adaptation: Introduction

 \section{Introduction}

 Foundation models \citep[FMs]{bommasani_opportunities_2021} are usually trained on large-scale data and then fine-tuned towards a particular downstream task.
-This training paradigm has led to significant advancements in the realm of language modeling \citep{openai_gpt4_2023,touvron_llama_2023,reid_gemini_2024}, computer vision \citep{dehgani_scaling_2023,oquab_dinov2_2023}, and reinforcement learning \citep{brohan_rt1_2023,zitkovich_rt2_2023}.
-With an increasing number of model parameters, the process of fine-tuning becomes prohibitively expensive.
+This training paradigm has led to significant advances in the realm of language modeling \citep{openai_gpt4_2023,touvron_llama_2023,reid_gemini_2024}, computer vision \citep{dehgani_scaling_2023,oquab_dinov2_2023}, and reinforcement learning \citep{brohan_rt1_2023,zitkovich_rt2_2023}.
+With an increasing number of model parameters, fine-tuning (FT) becomes prohibitively expensive.
 This results in the need for efficient alternatives to fine-tuning \emph{all} parameters of the pre-trained model.

-Parameter-efficient fine-tuning (PEFT) approaches are commonly used as an effective alternative to full fine-tuning (FFT).
-PEFT methods modify the pre-trained model by introducing a small number of new trainable parameters, while the pre-trained weights remain frozen.
-This leads to a substantial reduction in computational cost, both in terms of time and space.
+Parameter-efficient fine-tuning (PEFT) approaches are commonly used as an efficient alternative to full fine-tuning (FFT).
+They modify the pre-trained model by introducing a small number of new trainable parameters, while the pre-trained weights remain frozen.
 A particularly successful approach, LoRA \citep{hu_lora_2022}, introduces new weights in the form of a low-rank decomposition for each weight matrix in the pre-trained model.
 After training, the new weights can be readily merged into the pre-trained weights without any additional inference latency.
-Recent research has explored two main avenues for enhancing LoRA: weight-driven initialization and adaptive rank allocation during training (see \cref{tab:lora_inits}).
-While weight-driven initialization methods have shown promise, they typically rely on a uniform rank distribution across pre-trained weights.
-Further, they are constrained to the information stored in the pre-trained weights.
-Finally, existing adaptive rank allocation techniques initialize low-rank matrices randomly.
+Recent research has explored various extensions of LoRA, such as different initialization schemes and adaptive rank allocation (see \cref{tab:lora_inits}).
+Most of them rely on SVD-based approaches on either model weights or gradients.
+However, these approaches do not optimally maximize the expected gradient signal at the beginning of fine-tuning, still resulting in potentially slow convergence.